LTLA/ParquetDataFrame/README.md

 ## [1] "ParquetDataFrame"
 ```

-This behaves properly when we operate on the parent structure, even if those operations introduce inconsistencies from the Parquet file.
+This behaves properly when we operate on the parent structure, even if those operations introduce inconsistencies from the Parquet data.
 In such cases, the `ParquetDataFrame` will collapse to a `DFrame` of `ParquetColumnVector`s, still file-backed but possibly with delayed operations.

 ```r